Alerovere/WALIS_Help/docs/Elevation measurement.md

 *NOTE:Any data inserted in this section is by default made public.
 This means that, once you save your record, it can be seen and used by any WALIS user.
-You will not be able to delete saved data.*</br></br>
+You will not be able to delete saved data.*

-**Measurement technique** - Indicate a short name for the elevation measurement technique.
-This name will be selectable in the 'Relative sea level' table.</br>
+**Measurement technique** - The type/name of the measurement elevation technique.
+This value will be selectable in the other forms.

-**Description** - Describe the elevation measurement technique.</br>
+**Description** - Description of the elevation measurement technique.
+Insert here details on the technique used.

-**Typical accuracy** - Describe the typical accuracy of the elevation measurement technique.</br></br>
+**Typical accuracy** - Describe the typical accuracy of the elevation measurement technique, quantifying an uncertainty estimate whenever possible.